55 Different Types of Mangoes | World’s Best Mango Varieties

 Flesh: Deep yellow flesh with red skin

-Irwin is often called the Apple Mango with a unique apple flavor and is one of the best-selling varieties in Florida.
+Irwin is often called the Apple Mango because of its apple-like flavor.
 It is also grown in Japan, Central America, Taiwan, and Australia.
-Irwin has no fibers in the pulp, and the delicious yellow flesh is sweet when wholly ripened.
+Irwin has a delicious yellow flesh that is sweet when wholly ripened.
+One of the best things about Irwin mangoes is their lack of fiber – you can savor every delicious bite without any stringy interruptions.

 10. Palmer